Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Tests with a regular centre

-For comparison, we have also fine-tuned a family of uncharged $G=1$ initial data, differing from our charged data only by the choice $\omega=0$.
+For comparison, we have also fine-tuned a family of real, and therefore uncharged, initial data with $G=1$, differing from our charged data only by the choice $\omega=0$.
 We also set ${\cal A}=0.075$ in order to make $p_*\simeq 1$.
 For the eG formulation, we chose $x_0=3.525$ and found $p_*\simeq 0.95$.
 For the eR formulation, we chose $x_0=3.530$ and found $p_*\simeq 0.94$.
 The fine-structure for $T$ and $M$ (in the eG formulation, {with $C_\text{thr}=1$}) is given in Figs.~\ref{real_iG_eG_finestructure_T} and \ref{real_iG_eG_finestructure_M}.
 Here we can read off more accurately that the amplitude of the fine structure for $M$ is $\simeq 0.032$.
 As already noted in Paper~II, this differs significantly from the values for the amplitude given in the literature.
 It is remarkable how periodic both fine-structures are already at low fine-tuning, in contrast to the charged case, where $|Q|/M$ has to be quite small before the critical exponents agree with their values calculated in perturbation theory in \cite{GundlachMartin96}.
 That calculation considered charge as a linear perturbation on an uncharged background critical solution (the Choptuik solution).
 From Figs.~\ref{charged_iG_eG_finestructure_T}, \ref{charged_iG_eG_finestructure_M} and \ref{charged_iG_eG_finestructure_Q}, this seems to be accurate for $\ln|1-p/p_*|\lesssim -20$.
-This corresponds to $|Q|/M\lesssim 10^{-4}$.
+This corresponds to $|Q|/M\lesssim 10^{-4}$ for the black hole.

-Here we present results only for a single one-parameter family of charged initial data, which tells us nothing about universality.
+So far we have presented results only for a single one-parameter family of charged initial data, which tells us nothing about universality.
 Both the mass and charge critical exponents appear to agree with their predicted values, however, which is indirect evidence of their universality.
-We also find that the fine-structure of the mass scaling law looks very similar in the charged and uncharged families.
-By contrast, we have found initial evidence that the fine-structure of the charge scaling law may not be universal.
-We will return to this elsewhere.
+We also find that the fine-structure of the mass scaling law looks very similar in the charged and uncharged families. {\new By considering a more highly charged family, we have found initial evidence that the fine-structure of the charge scaling law may not be universal.